Country in Central America, bounded north and east by Honduras, south and southwest by the Pacific Ocean, and northwest by Guatemala.

 Meanwhile, the guerrilla war continued, with peace talks brokered by the Contadora group collapsing in 1987.

 Peace accord signed to end the civil war United Nations-sponsored talks in April 1991 between the government and the FMLN brought agreement to establish civilian control over the armed forces and reduce their size.
 This provided the basis for the signing in December 1991 of a peace agreement and cease-fire, which came into force in February 1992.
-This brought an end to a civil war which had claimed 75,000 lives and wrecked agriculture and led to mass emigration, particularly to the USA.
+This brought an end to a civil war which had claimed 75,000 lives, caused $2 billion of damage, wrecked agriculture, and led to mass emigration, particularly to the USA.

 The FMLN transformed itself into a political party and the military was halved in size, banned from playing an internal security role, and purged of officers accused of human rights abuses.
 In 1993 UN-sponsored Truth Commission published evidence of human-rights violations by senior officials during the civil war.
 Those implicated were later cleared under a government amnesty, but President Cristiani carried out a purge of senior military leaders.